gvwilson/sensibleadventures/nardica/nardica.md

 ## Chapter 2

-Iffy ran all the way back to the *Guinevere*, dodging around the people and machines going about their chores in Halley's narrow streets.
+Iffy ran all the way back to the docks, dodging around the people and bots going about their chores in Halley's narrow streets.
-"Attention!
-Attention!" scolded the ancient street sweeping bot that everyone called Frenchy as she squeezed between it and a rack of silvery roof moss left out to dry in the sun.
+"Gardez-vous!
+Gardez-vous!" scolded the ancient street sweeper that everyone called Frenchy as she squeezed between its rusty frame and a rack of solar roof moss left out to dry in the sun.

-The two old barnacle farmers she had seen earlier were still bent over their work when she reached the pier.
+The barnacle farmers she had seen earlier were still bent over their work when she reached the pier.
 "How's yer haul?" she panted,
 stopping and putting her hands on her knees to catch her breath.

 "Not bad," one of the women said.
-She nudged a bucket full of ground-up barnacles with her boot.
+She nudged a bucket full of barnacles with her boot.
 "Pro'ly get thirty grams outta this when it's rendered down."
 Her smile showed more gaps than teeth.